gunna2807/library/README.md

-this is a project creatind a simple library app to demonstarte object creation and inheritence in Javascript.
+This is a project creatind a simple library app to demonstarte object creation and inheritence in Javascript.